 Caution.
 Internet first aid/CPR training that is offered online may be necessary due to COVID-19 restrictions.
 Whenever in-person training is safely authorized, opt for in-person training.
 In-person opportunities are ideal to practice and receive feedback on life saving techniques.
-If taking a course 2022-2023 Safety Activity Checkpoints Page 17 of 218 not offered by one of the organizations listed in the previous paragraph, or taking any course that has online components, get approval from your support team or council prior to enrolling in the course to ensure you are using a council approved vendor and that an online training is acceptable.
+If taking a course not offered by one of the organizations listed in the previous paragraph, or taking any course that has online components, get approval from your support team or council prior to enrolling in the course to ensure you are using a council approved vendor and that an online training is acceptable.